 Another KOA to get you right on the action of the fun that Mackinac Island has to offer.
-The Mackinaw City/Mackinac Island KOA offers multiple site types with full utility connections as well as cable TV connections.
-The laundry, bathhouse and restrooms facilities are modern, clean and open 24/7 so if you’re a late night launderer, you’re set.
+The Mackinaw City/Mackinac Island KOA offers several site types with full utility connections as well as cable TV connections.
+The laundry, bathhouse, and restrooms facilities are modern, clean and open 24/7 so if you’re a late-night launderer, you’re set.
 On top of the basic amenities, you’ll get a convenience store, game room, playground and more.

 What to Do in Mackinaw City

 Fond du Lanc Campground is an outstanding park in the midst of all your Duluth adventures.
-There are a few different site types but many sites come with full utility hookups as well as a personal fire pit, picnic table and access to the boat launch if you're hauling watercraft.
-You get your standard showers and bathrooms in addition to use of the campground's fishing pier, playground, dump station, boat slips and other amenities.
-Just the right place to start your time in Duluth.
+There are a few different site types, but many sites come with full utility hookups as well as a personal fire pit, picnic table and access to the boat launch if you're hauling watercraft.
+You get your standard showers and bathrooms in addition to the use of the campground's fishing pier, playground, dump station, boat slips and other amenities - the right place to start your time in Duluth.

 What to Do in Duluth

 Duluth, Minnesota has long been heralded as an outdoors person's paradise, and a look at activities shows why.
 For starters, you should try the Downtown Lakewalk or Canal Park to get familiar with your surroundings before you venture off into other lovely areas such as Park Point or Spirit Mountain.
 If museums or history are more of your thing, you can try out the Lake Superior Maritime Visitor Center or the Lake Superior Railroad Museum.
 You can also take guided hiking and biking tours around the area and to finish up, hop in your ride to take a drive on the North Shore Scenic Drive.